josiasbudaydeveloper/josiasbudaydeveloper/README.md

 - PostGreSQL on Vercel
 - Pagination

-I consider myself at the B1 English Speaking Level.
+I consider myself at the B1 English Speaking Level, but I'm always improving my English skills, through ChatGPT (Bing AI) and through watching tutorials in English on YouTube.

 ## My techonologies
 ### These are these are the main technologies I currently know: